Voting and divisions

 When a division is called for, the bells are rung for four minutes to summon absent senators who wish to vote to the chamber.
 When successive divisions are taken, with no debate after the first division, the bells for each ensuing division are rung for one minute only.
 While the bells are ringing the doors of the chamber are held open to facilitate the entry of senators.
 After the bells have rung for four minutes the President directs that the doors be locked while the count takes place.
 This is to ensure that the counting is not confused by senators entering or leaving the chamber during the process of the count.
 At the direction of the President senators present on the floor of the chamber when the doors are locked proceed to either side of the chamber and remain in seats while the count is taking place.

 The President then appoints tellers, one from each side, who call the names of the senators voting on each side.
 The names are taken down by the clerks and the lists, signed by the tellers, are presented to the President, who declares the result.
-Normally party whips are appointed as tellers.
+Normally party whips are appointed as tellers. [update: In 2021, the Senate commenced recording its divisions on tablet devices and reporting the results in real time.]

 The divisions lists are published in the Journals.